Are you looking to expand your portrait photography skills? If so, you’re in luck!

 What is Portrait Photography?

-Portrait photography is all about capturing the essence of a person.
-It can be done in a studio with professional lighting, or it can be a more candid shot taken on the fly.
+Portrait photography is all about capturing a person’s essence.
+It can be done in a studio with professional lighting or in a more candid shot taken on the fly.

 16 Types of Portrait Photography